WebAssembly/website/news/2025-03-27-spectec/index.md

 And because that is algorithmic, we can actually execute it.
-That is what the meta interpreter does: it takes the description of Wasm’s execution semantics expressed in SpecTec and can "run" that, e.g., on an actual Wasm module.
+That is what the meta interpreter does: it takes the description of Wasm's execution semantics expressed in SpecTec and can "run" that, e.g., on an actual Wasm module.
 That way, we can feed the Wasm test suite to it, and indeed, all applicable tests pass!